-You don’t have to be in the agency business long before you realize there is one constant – change.
+You don’t have to be in the agency or media buying business long before you realize there is one constant – change.
 Organizations can’t be afraid of it or shy away from it.
 Change is good and promotes growth.
 Trust the process of operational change management to help your business navigate through these murky (and often scary) waters.

 Every agency uses metrics to track and measure the success of employees, teams and the business as a whole.
 These metrics are often called KPIs (Key Performance Indicators) within client organizations and the KPIs you choose determine what the agency values and also impacts the agency's culture.

 The summer is over and we're quickly approaching that time of year where the forecasts you handed in back in December or February are going to prove prescient or embarrassing.
 This is the time of year when every bit of revenue counts and everyone's bonus is on the line.
 What are some smart moves you can make to end the year strong?